sangowu/llm-privacy-eval/reports/README.md

 # Evaluation Reports

 This folder contains machine-readable JSON reports for different model settings.
+All metrics are computed on synthetic medical data; no real patient data is included.

 ## Files